 The ‘Dividend Growth Investing‘ strategy (DGI) has taken root as a favourite strategy across money blogs, particularly websites which are dedicated to saving for retirement.

-Depending on where you look online, you will find many viewpoints on DGI, ranging from glowing pieces written with religious intensity, and withering critiques.
+Depending on where you look online, you will find many viewpoints on DGI, ranging from glowing pieces written with religious intensity, to withering critiques.

 This guide is written to explain the core principles of dividend growth investing, as well as the science that both supports and undermines it.

-Dividend growth investing does not meet the standards of the best practise investing approach that we advocate on Financial Expert, and therefore we don’t recommend using it.
+Dividend growth investing does not meet the standards of the best practice investing approach that I advocate on Financial Expert, and therefore I don’t recommend following it to the letter.

 However, it is still really helpful to explore the arguments on both sides.
 There are some genuinely interesting learning points to cover in this guide that will deepen your understanding of how shares are priced.

 DGI also helps to promote a healthy investing mindset.

 Dividend growth investing is an active investing strategy which involves buying and holding a portfolio of shares.
 Dividend growth investors build a basic investment portfolio by looking for companies with a track record of paying reliable and growing dividends year on year.

 The theory is that companies which meet these strict conditions will be:

 - Likely to increase their dividends each year